Oppenheimer & Co. Inc. Sells 1,722 Shares of 21Vianet Group, Inc. (NASDAQ:VNET)

 Oppenheimer & Co.
-Inc. cut its holdings in shares of 21Vianet Group, Inc. (NASDAQ:VNET) by 16.7% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 8,600 shares of the information technology services provider’s stock after selling 1,722 shares during the quarter.
+Inc. trimmed its position in 21Vianet Group, Inc. (NASDAQ:VNET) by 16.7% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 8,600 shares of the information technology services provider’s stock after selling 1,722 shares during the quarter.
 Oppenheimer & Co.
-Inc.’s holdings in 21Vianet Group were worth $298,000 as of its most recent SEC filing.
+Inc.’s holdings in 21Vianet Group were worth $298,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Segantii Capital Management Ltd bought a new position in shares of 21Vianet Group during the fourth quarter worth approximately $38,094,000.
-Delta Investment Management LLC bought a new position in 21Vianet Group in the fourth quarter valued at approximately $3,037,000.
-Oberweis Asset Management Inc. increased its stake in 21Vianet Group by 23.1% in the third quarter.
-Oberweis Asset Management Inc. now owns 80,000 shares of the information technology services provider’s stock valued at $1,853,000 after acquiring an additional 15,000 shares during the last quarter.
-Boothbay Fund Management LLC bought a new position in 21Vianet Group in the third quarter valued at approximately $318,000.
-Finally, AQR Capital Management LLC increased its stake in 21Vianet Group by 20.2% in the third quarter.
-AQR Capital Management LLC now owns 110,530 shares of the information technology services provider’s stock valued at $2,560,000 after acquiring an additional 18,551 shares during the last quarter.
-56.83% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently made changes to their positions in the stock.
+Sylebra Capital Ltd increased its stake in 21Vianet Group by 26.8% in the third quarter.
+Sylebra Capital Ltd now owns 3,378,375 shares of the information technology services provider’s stock valued at $78,243,000 after acquiring an additional 713,183 shares during the last quarter.
+Bloom Tree Partners LLC increased its stake in 21Vianet Group by 284.4% in the third quarter.
+Bloom Tree Partners LLC now owns 3,242,920 shares of the information technology services provider’s stock valued at $75,106,000 after acquiring an additional 2,399,201 shares during the last quarter.
+Principal Financial Group Inc. increased its stake in 21Vianet Group by 84.2% in the fourth quarter.
+Principal Financial Group Inc. now owns 2,285,054 shares of the information technology services provider’s stock valued at $79,269,000 after acquiring an additional 1,044,754 shares during the last quarter.
+Thornburg Investment Management Inc. increased its stake in 21Vianet Group by 2.7% in the fourth quarter.
+Thornburg Investment Management Inc. now owns 2,015,546 shares of the information technology services provider’s stock valued at $69,919,000 after acquiring an additional 52,899 shares during the last quarter.
+Finally, BlackRock Inc. increased its stake in 21Vianet Group by 9.8% in the fourth quarter.
+BlackRock Inc. now owns 1,748,755 shares of the information technology services provider’s stock valued at $60,665,000 after acquiring an additional 156,356 shares during the last quarter.
+56.83% of the stock is currently owned by institutional investors and hedge funds.

 21Vianet Group Company Profile